sueroj/TopChallenger/README.md

 ## Why?

- Existing fitness apps inspire ideas for other methods of competition besides segment-based to make them more accessible.
-Existing segment competition features are frequently dominated by professional or high-end athletes.
-These features could be improved to appeal to users of various fitness levels by slightly altering their design.
-TC was created to explore if these idea were plausible.
+ Existing fitness apps inspired ideas for other methods of competition besides segment-based to make them more accessible, because segment competition features are frequently dominated by professional or high-end athletes.
+The aim was to see if these features could be improved to appeal to users of various fitness levels by slightly altering design.
+TC was created to explore if these ideas were plausible.

 ## How?

- TC explores the concept of viewing segment competition in the same way that Marathons and Sportives (Gran-Fondo) views racing.
+ TC explores a concept of viewing segment competition in the same way that Marathons and Sportives (Gran-Fondo) views racing.
 In marathons or sportives, people of all levels of fitness can participate for the challenge and reward, while also offering opportunities for high-end racing.

 ## Key Features